 1. If Your Partner Engages In Deflection

 Deflection is the opposite of taking accountability for one’s own actions.
-In simple words, it is the act of defending and guarding one’s actions, feelings, and beliefs by pointing fingers and blaming the other person.
+In simple words, it is the act of defending and guarding one’s actions, feelings, and beliefs by pointing fingers and victim blaming.
 Deflection is a red flag that is commonly seen in people who have an egoistic attitude.
 Egoistic individuals go to extremes to protect themselves and dodge any threats against their self-image or self-importance.
 Hence, in relationships, it becomes difficult for them to accept their mistakes or apologize as they always feel that their partner is to blame for everything.

 Individuals who practice this kind of behavior are:

 - Usually afraid of the negative consequences of their actions

 - Don’t want to tarnish their outward image